Quick Lending, LLC logo

 The company offers three primary loan products: Residential Loans for single-family through 4-unit properties purchased under LLC or Corporation; Commercial Loans for retail, office, industrial, and apartment complexes of five units and above; and New Construction Loans to finance land, materials, and labor for custom home building.
 All loans are short-term, interest-only structures designed to bridge the gap between property acquisition and either sale or refinancing.
 They explicitly do not offer consumer personal loans, maintaining a strict focus on investor-grade lending.

-Quick Lending distinguishes itself through speed of closing (as little as five days), no prepayment penalties, no credit checks, no extension fees at 6 or 9 months, and a full 12-month term with flexibility.
+Quick Lending distinguishes itself through speed of closing (as little as five days), no prepayment penalties, eligibility claims to verify, no extension fees at 6 or 9 months, and a full 12-month term with flexibility.
 The company serves five Texas markets: Houston, San Antonio, Dallas-Fort Worth, Austin, and Corpus Christi.
 They provide an online closing cost calculator and maintain a team of dedicated loan officers and portfolio managers to guide clients through each stage of the process.

 As a hard money lender, Quick Lending serves a specific niche—real estate investors who need rapid capital deployment rather than traditional financing.
 However, borrowers should understand that hard money loans typically carry higher interest rates and origination fees than conventional mortgages, require substantial down payments (minimum 30-40% based on their LTV options), and are structured as short-term bridge financing rather than long-term mortgages.
 This is appropriate for investment properties but not suitable for primary residence purchases or borrowers seeking traditional 30-year fixed-rate mortgages.